mogu-lab/mogu-lab.github.io/pages/joining.md

 # **Frequently Asked Questions**

-## What opportunities for funding are there at Wellesley College?
+## What are research opportunities for Wellesley College students?

-There are a [number of opportunities](https://www1.wellesley.edu/sciencecenter/students/opportunities) that can fund you to do research with us, both throughout the semester, and throughout the summer.
+There are a number of ways you can get involved in research at MOGU Lab:
+* You can do an independent study with us (e.g. CS 250, CS 350)
+* You can write a thesis with us
+* You can work with us during the summer (and get paid)
+  * We have funding to pay students a summer stipend.
+  * There are also several wonderful opportunities to get a summer stipend through Wellesley / the Science Center.
 As an example, these include:
     * **Clare Boothe Luce Program:** for rising juniors from groups traditionally underrepresented in the Computational and Physical Sciences, looking for research mentorship and support during the summer before and throughout your junior year.
     * **Science Center Summer Research Program:** for all students who will be continuing their studies at Wellesley in the following academic year.

-In addition to the above programs, we also have some of our own funding to support students who want to work with us.
+If you have any questions about which opportunity most makes sense for you, don't hesitate to reach out!

 ## What background do I need?